sonvister/Binance/README.md

 ```

 #### Limit Order
-Create and place a new *LIMIT* order. \
+Create and place a new [*LIMIT* order](src/Binance/Account/Orders/MarketOrder.cs). \
-NOTE: Client orders are created to serve as a mutable order placeholder, only after that client order is placed does an immutable Order exist.
+NOTE: [Client orders](src/Binance/Account/Orders/ClientOrder.cs) are created to serve as a mutable order placeholder, only after the client order is placed successfully does an immutable [`Order`](src/Binance/Account/Orders/Order.cs) exist.
 ```c#
     using (var user = new BinanceApiUser("api-key", "api-secret")) {